-David Guzik’s Commentary on the Bible supports the declaration in John 14:6 that indicates Jesus Christ is the only way to God (or to the Father), but Guzik does not make clear exactly what is meant by the statement “No one comes to the Father except through Me,” which could refer to not only eternal salvation but also to prayer or perhaps something else.
+David Guzik’s Commentary on the Bible expresses the belief that John 14:6 indicates Jesus Christ is the only way to God (i.e., the Father), but Guzik does not make clear exactly what is meant by the statement “No one comes to the Father except through Me,” which could refer to not only eternal salvation but also to prayer or perhaps something else.
 Guzik says,

 Is Jesus the only way to God?
 An often-heard disagreement with Christianity is “Jesus and Christianity are fine, and it is great that you have a way to God.
 But I have my own way, and the Muslim has his, and the Buddhist has his.
 All roads lead to God if we are sincere in seeking Him.”